 In the foster-to-adopt process, the birth parents’ legal rights are terminated and the adoptive parent has full legal custody of the child.

 How old are the foster youth currently awaiting adoption?

-Foster youth looking for a forever home can range in age from less than a year old all the way to 18 years old or older.
-While it is possible to adopt a baby through the foster-to-adopt process, most foster youth looking for a forever home via a non-relative are older.
+Children in need of a forever family can range in age from less than a year all the way up to 21 years old.
+While it is possible to adopt a baby through the foster-to-adopt process, most children in foster care who need a family are older.